patrickthibaudeau/moodle-local_selfservehd/raspberrypi/README.md

          }
     });

 Reboot your pi the regular way.
+Then you will be able to simply write reboot to reboot your pi.

 > Written with [StackEdit](https://stackedit.io/).